GINGANINJA323/gcss/README.md

 This program is written in NodeJS, and uses [Node-Fetch](https://github.com/node-fetch/node-fetch) for HTTPS requests.
 It uses the Github APIs for interacting with repositories.

+To build the distributable executable using `npm run build`, [pkg](https://www.npmjs.com/package/pkg) needs to be installed.